aws, re:Invent

 CEO Keynote with Matt Garman

-AWS CEO, Matt Garman, takes the stage on Tuesday morning.
-He will talk about new releases, customer cases, new experiences, and much more.
-This will be Matt's second keynote as CEO, and I have a feeling it can be an interesting one.
+AWS CEO Matt Garman takes the stage on Tuesday morning.
+He'll talk about new releases, customer stories, new experiences, and much more.
+This will be Matt's third keynote as CEO, and I have a feeling it'll be an interesting one.

 re:Invent Campus